- Written by Dr.Mehmet Demircioglu

 If an antihistamine was already prescribed for your case, use it only as instructed.
 If it was not prescribed, ask before taking it, especially if you are also using sleeping tablets, sedatives, alcohol, heart medicine, blood pressure medicine, or other tablets that can cause drowsiness.
 With antihistamines after hair transplant, “usually safe” still depends on the person and the medicine combination.

 Painkillers also matter.
-Some patients take an over the counter tablet, then blame the surgery when the reaction came from the medicine.
+Some people take an over the counter tablet, then blame the surgery when the reaction came from the medicine.
 Others avoid all tablets and suffer unnecessarily.
 The type of painkiller after hair transplant can change both comfort and safety.

-Urgent medical help comes before graft anxiety
+Urgent medical help before graft anxiety

 Go for urgent medical help without waiting for a remote clinic reply if there is trouble breathing, wheezing, throat tightness, tongue or lip swelling, chest tightness, fainting, confusion, repeated vomiting, severe dizziness, or a rapidly spreading rash with whole body symptoms.
 Call the local emergency number or go to an emergency department.
 Do not drive yourself if you feel faint, short of breath, confused, or swollen around the mouth or throat.
 If you already carry an epinephrine autoinjector for allergy, follow that personal emergency plan and still seek emergency assessment.
 At that point, the medical priority is airway, blood pressure, and systemic reaction safety.